Hurricane No. 1: Reformation (2014–present)

-In November 2014, it was announced that Hurricane #1 had reunited without Bell, Farmer, and Pepper.
+In November 2014, it was announced that Alex Lowe had put together a new band under the Hurricane #1 name; himself backed by entirely different musicians.
 The line-up, fronted by Lowe, featured the Mariani brothers, Carlo and Lucas, on guitar and bass respectively, and Chris Campbell on drums.

 The band's third album, Find What You Love and Let It Kill You, was released on 26 November 2015 through German-based label Tapete.
-Bell features "Think of the Sunshine".
+Bell features on the track "Think of the Sunshine".
 Lowe wrote the album while he was undergoing treatment for cancer in hospital.
 Lowe explained that "When you are wired up to chemo and radio therapy, the last thing you want to do is wallow in it and feel sorry for yourself so I had the idea that the album should be happy and not too dark."

 Melodic Rainbows, the band's fourth album, was released on 12 October 2016 in Japan.
-The album will be released in the UK in November 2017.
-The band were set to play Beano on the Sea festival in September and the Shiine On Weekender in November.
+The album was released in the UK in November 2017.
+The band played the Beano on the Sea festival in September and the Shiine On Weekender in November.
 After Melodic Rainbows was released, bass player Lucas Mariani decided to quit the band, and was replaced by Chris Mullin.
 Later, Mullin left the band, and was replaced himself by former The Seahorses' bassist Stuart Fletcher in October 2018.

 The band toured in early 2018.
 They released a single via download every month from September 2017 until some time in 2018.
 Guitarist Carlo Mariani left the band in early 2019, and was replaced by Jon Roberts.
-The band's fifth studio album, Buddah at the Gas Pump was released on 12 July 2019.
+The band's fifth studio album, Buddah at the Gas Pump was released on 12 July 2019, and a sixth, Backstage Waiting To Go On, on 16 June 2023.